hiromakimaki/RouteSearchQLeaning/README.md

 # RouteSearchQLeaning
 * The route search Q-learning algorithm is implemented in Java.
-* The search result are visualized by JavaFX.
+* The search result is visualized by JavaFX.